 - Expert feedback rate is a key metric for educational projects

 - The percentage of those who achieved their goals thanks to your course.
-For example, you should consider how many of your students got their dream job.
+For example, you could consider how many of your students got their dream job after taking your course.

 How can qualitative metrics help you increase your income?
 It’s actually quite simple.
-If students deeply immerse themselves into the materials, attend interesting and useful classes that meet their expectations, complete assignments without feeling overwhelmed, and get timely feedback from experts then their satisfaction level (CSI) is higher.
+If students deeply immerse themselves in the materials, attend interesting and useful classes that meet their expectations, complete assignments without feeling overwhelmed, and get timely feedback from experts, then their satisfaction level (CSI) is higher.

 If students are happy with everything throughout the course, then they are more likely to complete it, which will increase the COR.
 The more students graduate, the higher the NPS will be.
 High NPS makes it easier for you to choose the right trajectory for improving your product or service in the future.

 Here we will use metrics such as revenue (the number of purchases multiplied by the average basket), the average check, the number of purchases and others.
 All kinds of companies use these metrics.
 Let’s see how we can influence these KPIs in terms of educational projects.

 You can increase the average check by augmenting the value of the offer (for example, by introducing additional options and including them in the cost), by creating complex deals, etc.